Learn how insurance companies determine auto accident liability and what you can do to prove the other driver’s responsibility for your damages.

 Having the right evidence can be a big advantage when negotiating a car accident insurance settlement.

-To prove liability, you need enough evidence showing the at-fault driver’s negligence was the direct and proximate cause of your personal injuries and property damage.
-Solid evidence can also prevent any allegations of contributory negligence on your part.
+To prove liability, you need enough evidence showing that the at-fault driver’s negligence caused your injuries and property damage.
+Solid evidence can also prevent accusations of contributory fault that might be aimed at you.